 “I’d always called my body ‘athletic.’
 Words like ‘stocky’ and ‘muscular’ described my figure.
 I was the fastest girl on the track and cross country teams.
 Muscular, stocky girls weren’t beautiful, though.
 Skinny girls were.
 Girls like Erica Miller.” ― Khristina Chess, quote from Hollow Beauty

-When tall, gorgeous Brody asks Olivia to the prom, she's ecstatic until he suggests that she use the two months before the dance to lose some weight.
+When tall, gorgeous Brody asks Olivia to prom, she’s ecstatic—until he casually suggests she use the next two months to lose some weight.

 But how thin is thin enough?

 What makes Hollow Beauty special is the realistic portrayal of how Olivia falls into the self-esteem trap of trying to change herself for someone else.
 I worried about her.
 I loved seeing her journey and choices as the events escalated toward the story’s climax.
 It’s a great positive message.
-This is the kind of authentic novel that really shows how someone with even a little insecurity can be manipulated and hurt.

 The Stone Girl by Alyssa Sheinmel